Hannibal83dk/RefSeeker/README.txt

 	1. Download Package Archive:

-		a) Download the RefSeeker_1.0.0.tar.gz file to your computer: https://github.com/Hannibal83dk/RefSeeker/releases/latest/download/RefSeeker_latest.tar.gz
+		a) Download the RefSeeker_latests.tar.gz file to your computer: https://github.com/Hannibal83dk/RefSeeker/releases/latest/download/RefSeeker_latest.tar.gz

 		b) Open R

 		c) In the R Console type:
 		{ install.packages("<PATH/TO/RefSeeker_1.0.0.tar.gz>", repos = NULL, type = "source") }

 		Note: Please note that the entire part of <PATH/TO/RefSeeker_latest.tar.gz> needs to be changed to the specific location of the downloaded file on your computer

 		Alternatively, if RStudio is being used:
 		open Tools -> Install Packages ->
 		Select Package from Archive File in the Install from drop down	menu.
 		Browse for the downloaded Package archive -> press Install

 	2. Use devtools to download from github: